ClusterHQ/flocker/docs/labs/flockercontainers.rst

 * `Control Service <https://hub.docker.com/r/clusterhq/flocker-control-service/>`_
 * `Docker Plugin <https://hub.docker.com/r/clusterhq/flocker-docker-plugin/>`_

-Before you install flocker using containers, it assumes all authentication has been setup.
-This means that you should have the cluster certificate and key, node certificates and keys, and API certificates and keys ready to go before following the below instructions.
-Please refer to `Configuring Authentication <https://docs.clusterhq.com/en/latest/config/configuring-authentication.html>`_.
+Before you install Flocker in containers, all authentication must be completed.
+This means that you will have generated the cluster certificate and key, the  node certificates and keys, and the API certificates and keys.

+For more information on generating certificates, please see  :ref:`authentication`.

-If you have your certificates in ``/etc/flocker/`` you can use the following commands to install Flocker using Docker containers.
+Use the following steps to install Flocker using Docker containers:

-On the hosts your running the Flocker containers, first run:
+#.
+Run the following command on the hosts that are running your Flocker containers:

 .. prompt:: bash $

     echo > /tmp/flocker-command-log

-Then run the Container Agent and Dataset Agent
+#.
+Run the Container agent:

 .. prompt:: bash $

     docker run --restart=always -d --net=host --privileged -v /etc/flocker:/etc/flocker -v /var/run/docker.sock:/var/run/docker.sock --name=flocker-container-agent clusterhq/flocker-container-agent

+#.
+Run the Dataset agent:

+.. prompt:: bash $

     docker run --restart=always -d --net=host --privileged -e DEBUG=1 -v /tmp/flocker-command-log:/tmp/flocker-command-log -v /flocker:/flocker -v /:/host -v /etc/flocker:/etc/flocker -v /dev:/dev --name=flocker-dataset-agent clusterhq/flocker-dataset-agent